 - How is Single Stream Recycling collected?

 - Single Stream Recycling will be collected in residential side load recycling/waste trucks utilized on dedicated recycling routes.

-- These routes will be on the same day of the week as your current trash collection day.
+- These routes will be on the same day of the week as your current trash collection day, serviced every other week.

 - How do I place recycling in my recycle cart?

 - Since there is no need to separate recyclable materials, simply and conveniently place in the cart and roll out curbside the night before scheduled service.

 - Please follow recycle guidelines provided.

 - Please do not bag your recyclabels.
 When you bag the recyclable it is considered contaminated and will be treated as trash.

 - What if I generate more recyclable material than the cart can properly contain?

 - Breaking down boxes flat, removing lids and crushing containers certainly will help.